Claypaenguin/qmk_firmware/keyboards/tada68/keymaps/claypaenguin/readme.md

-# default TADA68 layout
+# TADA68

-This layout replicates the default factory layout of the TADA68.
+This is a german keymap for the Tada68 with some slight changes.